bywhitebird/kazam/docs/04_02_transformers_creating-a-transformer.md

 ---
 draft: true
+title: Creating a transformer
-slug: transformers
+slug: transformers/creating-a-transformer
 ---

-# Transformers

-## Creating a transformer
+# Creating a transformer

-> **Note:**
+> [!NOTE]
-> If you are planning to release a transformer to npm, we recommend that you name it with the `kazam-transformer-` prefix so that it can be easily discovered by other developers.
+> If you are planning to release a transformer to npm, we recommend that you name it with the `kazam-transformer-` prefix and add the `kazam-transformer` and `kazam` keywords to the `package.json` file.
+That will allow other developers to easily discovered it.

-Just like parsers, creating a custom transformer is straightforward with Kazam.
-You simply need to create a class that extends the `TransformerBase` class from the `@whitebird/kazam-transformer-base` package and implement the necessary methods.
+Just like parsers, creating a custom transformer is pretty simple.
+You simply need to create a class that extends the `TransformerBase` class from the `@whitebird/kazam-transformer-base` package and implement the necessary methods (this is the hard job).

-> **Note:**
+> [!NOTE]
 > We recommend that you use name your transformer class with the `Transformer` prefix, such as `TransformerCustom`.

 ```ts